Skip to main content

 Post-deploy accessibility review

-Step 2 — Add tasks
+Step 2b — Add tasks (Guided Mode)

 Click Add Task to define each test scenario.
 For each task, fill in: